sjhangiani12/478FinalProject/README.md

 What will be the format of your final product (Shiny app, HTML page, compiled .Rmd file, etc)?

-Our final project would be a HTML page rendered from python jupyter notebook.
-We choose to do this because libraries such as pandas, numpy and scikit learn make it extremely easy to clean, manage and model data to find correlations and patterns.
+Our final project would be a website rendered from Webflow.io

 Do you anticipate any specific data collection / data management challenges?

-Creating a new metric for brain performance is something we feel would be a challenge but also interesting since we have studied and worked with many metrics in this class and other data science classes before.
+Working with multiple academic papers and generating combined insights

 What new technical skills will need to learn in order to complete your project?